-Corporate Transaction
+Corporate Transactions

 During the course of 2015, the Company commenced a strategic review which encompassed options including asset sales, farm-outs, financing, and investments at the corporate level.
 Given the decline in global commodity prices, which in turn affected the markets for exploration assets and for providing capital to oil and gas exploration and production companies, the Company focused on completing a corporate transaction to recapitalise the Company and allow the development of the Company's assets.
-As outlined in "General Development of the Business," following the non-completion of the Company's deal with SinoHan for 50% of its Kazakh asset (see "Description of the Business - Kazakhstan - SinoHan transaction"), the Company sought to structure alternative transactions with AGR Energy and Nostrum, both of which did not complete.
-Currently and since November 2015, the Company has been engaged with Olisol to complete a corporate transaction which will recapitalise the company through the issuance of shares ("Olisol Transaction").
-Details of the corporate transactions are outlined in "General Development of the Business" section.
+Following the non-completion of the Company's deal with SinoHan for 50% of its Kazakh asset, the Company sought to structure alternative transactions with AGR Energy and Nostrum, both of which did not complete.
+Since November 2015, the Company was engaged with Olisol to complete a corporate transaction which would recapitalise the company.
+Whilst the Company was ready, willing and enable to complete the transaction, Olisol was unwilling to do so by the outside date of October 27, 2016.